Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 6.0.10 =
 * Fix: Apache 2.4 support for the block code execution in the uploads directory hardening feature, props @overlake
+* Fix: When used with Varnish cache, Rest API get requests were cached, causing the settings page not to update.

 = 6.0.9 =
 * Fix: incorrectly disabled email field in Let's Encrypt wizard, props @cburgess